 - COME WITH PROJECTS AT ASSIGNED CLUB JUDGING TIME!
 This is critical to ensure a smooth flow of activity for our volunteer judges.
-Questions or conflicts about judging times should be directed to Jodi at the Ogle County Extension Office. - A completed entry tag must accompany every exhibit.
-Entry tags will be distributed when projects are checked in. - Projects must be properly tagged and entered by end of club check-in time.
-Exhibits arriving after check-in time will be displayed and may be judged (if judges are still present), but will NOT be eligible for high honors.
+Questions or conflicts about judging times should be directed to Jodi at the Ogle County Extension Office. - NEW THIS YEAR: A completed entry tag must accompany every exhibit.
+Entry tags will be mailed to families prior to judging.
+If you plan to drop a project, please contact to Ogle County Extension Office prior to your judging date. - NEW THIS YEAR: Projects must be properly tagged and ready for judging before arrival to the Ogle County Fairgrounds.
+NO supplies will be provided for last minute fixes to projects. - NEW THIS YEAR: Upon arrival to the Ogle County Fairgrounds, members will be asked to check into each judging location for their projects based on the chart on the previous page.
+Each building will have a check-in table where you will receive your judging time.
+If you have multiple projects in multiple buildings, you will need to check-in with each building and bounce between those buildings to complete your judging. - Face coverings are required for all youth, spectators, volunteers, and staff when entering any buildings. - No parents/guardians will be allowed in any of buildings during judging.
+Parents/guardians may help outside of the buildings by handling projects, keeping track of show times, and directing their children to where they need to be.
+It may be necessary, depending on the number of projects, to make a list of projects, locations, and times to show.
+In case of bad weather, no space will be provided to keep people out of the rain, so please plan accordingly. - Exhibits arriving after check-in time will be displayed and may be judged (if judges are still present) but will NOT be eligible for high honors.
 In case of an emergency on judging night (e.g., a flat tire), call Brenda Holm at 815-973-4870 or Jodi Baumgartner at 815-238-4301 prior to 4:00 p.m.
-Saturday and/or 6:00 p. m.
+Friday and Saturday and/or by 6:00 p. m.
 Tuesday. - All elements of the exhibit must accompany the project at the time of check-in.
 Missing elements may not be brought in after check-in ends.
-(Exceptions may be made with permission of Superintendent for computer or electrical components.) - Fast passes are ONLY available to Pre-Approved 4-H'ers to be judged early.
-Approval is given by Extension staff.
-Pre-Approval can be requested in writing, by contacting Jodi at jbmgrtnr@illinois.edu.
-We will make all reasonable accommodations to get you judged as quickly as we can. - The conference judging method will be used.
+(Exceptions may be made with permission of Superintendent for computer or electrical components.) - If you are to be judged on either July 23rd, 24th or 27th and can't arrive at your scheduled club time, you may be eligible to check in at a different time slot with a valid reason.
+Pre-Approval by the Ogle County Extension

+Office is necessary for a different time and must be requested in writing prior to July 15.
+Please email Jodi at jbmgrtnr@illinois.edu.
+We will make all reasonable accommodations to get you judged.

+- The conference judging method will be used.
 4-H'ers' presence during judging is optional, but strongly recommended.
-If the 4-H'er is unable to be present, he/she must attach a completed "4-H Exhibit Report" available in the Extension office or online at: https://extension.illinois.edu/bdo/4-h-ogle-county - Judges may give oral and/or written comments to 4-H'ers. - Parents may not accompany 4-H'ers into judging area. - Written comments can be provided to 4-H'ers unable to be present during judging.
-Please indicate at checkin that 4-H'er will not be at judging. - Awards will be given at the judge's discretion. - Should a 4-H'er be awarded a rosette or plaque, he/she must leave it in place until check-out. - Judging sheets may be picked up beginning on Thursday of fair week at the Information table during regular Exhibit Building hours.
+If the 4-H'er is unable to be present, he/she must attach a completed "4-H Exhibit Report" available in the Extension office or online at: https://extension.illinois.edu/bdo/4-h-ogle-county - Judges may give oral and/or written comments to 4-H'ers. - Awards will be given at the judge's discretion. - Should a 4-H'er be awarded a rosette or plaque, he/she must leave it in place until check-out on Sunday at the end of the fair. - Judging sheets may be picked up beginning on Thursday of fair week at the Information table during regular Exhibit Building hours.